ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - [x] Compare all the prompts -> How good are forum's prompts on my evaluation?
 - [x] What if I use markdown section in the prompt?.
 Does not have sense once I have seen that few-shot is not helpful.
 - [x] Can I improve my LB score by using more repetitions with P100 gpu?
 I can indeed do more repetitions but still haven't improved the LB score yet
-- [ ] Study the effect of confidence level and repetitions on runtime and accuracy.
+- [x] Study the effect of confidence level and repetitions on runtime and accuracy.
 The problem is that I'm currently using 25 repetitions for the submission.
 That evaluation could take more than one day on my machine.
 But that data could be useful for later analysis.
 - [ ] Document youtube video about reasoning, there was some interesting paper.
 - [ ] I need actionable insights
-- [ ] What if I do a full evaluation with the public notebook prompts?
+- [x] What if I do a full evaluation with the public notebook prompts?
-- [ ] Can I reproduce locally the variability of LB score?
+- [x] Can I reproduce locally the variability of LB score?
 By selecting 50 problems and running multiple evaluations.
+- [x] Update Kaggle notebook with gpu memory check
+- [x] Need a notebook to do pairwise comparison of inference

 ## Future work on Google Cloud